martinerko/react-star-wars/README.md

 * application displays the characters ordered based on popularity of their votes
 * users an search for characters based on their name
 * users are able to see full details of the character together with the planet of their origin by clicking on the characters picture
-* users are able to write a simple comment in the character's detail page.
+* users are able to write a simple comment in the character's detail page
+* responsive design

 **Pictures**